Cherry Shrimp (Neocaridina) Gender Identification: A Comprehensive Guide

 I really hope this guide has helped you in determining the gender of your cherry shrimps.
 I tried to make the guide as easy as possible for beginners.
 Granted that some of the ways can be difficult to follow, but you can always start with the easy ones.

-With enough time and practice, soon you’ll be able to identify the gender of shrimps like a pro!
+With enough time and practice, you’ll soon be able to identify the gender of shrimp like a pro!

 Happy Shrimp Keeping!